Kelli Ward: Chair of Arizona Republican Party

 Following poor results in the 2022 midterm elections, in which Republican candidates Blake Masters, Kari Lake, and Mark Finchem were defeated, Republican gubernatorial candidate Karrin Taylor Robson called for Ward's resignation.
 Robson called Ward's tenure an "unmitigated disaster" for the Arizona Republican Party.

 Ward's term as Chair of the Arizona Republican Party ended on January 28, 2023, and she was succeeded by former Arizona Treasurer Jeff DeWit.

+2024 criminal charges

+On April 24, 2024, Ward was indicted by an Arizona grand jury for alleged involvement in the Trump fake electors plot.
+She was charged along with seventeen other Arizona Republicans and Trump associates with engaging in a conspiracy aimed at "preventing the lawful transfer of the presidency of the United States."
+According to the charging documents, Ward and the others schemed to prevent the lawful transfer of the presidency to Joseph Biden by attempting to have the Arizona electoral votes be counted for Donald Trump.
+The criminal indictment includes a screenshot from Ward's twitter account showing her comments about the Arizona presidential election and also includes a photo of Ward in Washington, D.C., talking to Donald Trump on December 1, 2020.
+The criminal indictment refers to Ward talking to "Unindicted Coconspirator 1" while the photo says she is talking to "POTUS".
+At the time, POTUS was Donald Trump.
+On May 21, 2024, Ward, her husband Michael and nine others pled not guilty after being arraigned.

 Personal life

 While studying osteopathic medicine, Ward met her husband Michael, who served in the Arizona Air National Guard.
 They have two children.